onaio/js-tools/packages/connected-private-route/README.md

         </Router>
 ```

-should the user not be authenticated then the redirectPath becomes `/login?next=%2Fdashboard`
+then if the user is authenticated he will be redirected to `example.com/login?next=%2Fdashboard`
 `

 ## Sample usage